• Careers Home

 Physical Demands:

-• Work requires the ability to walk throughout the Medical Center and to be standing or walking most of the designated shift.
+• Work requires the ability to walk throughout the medical center and to be standing and walking most of the designated shift.

-• Work requires lifting or carrying objects 35-40lbs. and lifting and positioning patients, some of whom may exceed 300 lbs.
+•Work requires lifting and carrying objects 35-40 lbs. and supporting and positioning patients, some of whom may exceed 300 lbs.

-• Work conditions include performing procedures where carelessness could result in injury or illness and/or contact with potentially infectious materials and/or strong chemical agents.
+•Work conditions include performing procedures where carelessness could result in injury or illness and/or contact with potentially infectious materials and/or strong chemical agents.

 Responsibilities:

-Evidence Based Interventions
+Evidence Based Practice

-• Utilizes system wide resources to support decision-making and action.
+• Utilizes system wide resources to support decision making and action.

 • Recognizes patterns/groupings of problems in a specific patient population that require investigation and initiates actions to address.